Man looking at phone at desk and using debit card.

 Shop Safe Online

-Online shopping is common and generally safe.
+Online shopping is generally safe.
 That said, always look for a security padlock symbol to the left of the company’s name in the URL bar.
 Click this icon to visit the site’s security certificate.

 Double-check the URL begins with HTTPS.
 This indicates the data you send and receive is encrypted.

-If you still want to buy from a vendor that’s selling directly on social media or want to use ae site without proper security in place, it’s best to use a service like PayPal.
+If you still want to buy from a vendor that’s selling directly on social media or want to use a site without proper security in place, it’s best to use a service like PayPal.